hxj5/xcltk/preprocess/README.md

 for downstream analysis.

-These three steps are implemented and wrapped into several script files, which are publicly available at [xcltk/preprocess dir][preprocess dir].
+These three steps are implemented and wrapped into several script files, which are publicly available at dir [xcltk/preprocess][preprocess dir].

 [post-phasing script]: https://github.com/hxj5/xcltk/blob/master/preprocess/baf_post_phase.sh